|Now with improved sound quality|

-At the Harvest Supper, there was a show of hands for 7.30pm on Fridays for the showings, and the entrance is £3.
+Showings are at 7.30pm on Fridays, and the entrance is £3.
 All are welcome, there are choc-ices on sale, and it may be sensible to bring a cushion, particularly if the film is a long one.

 Gregory’s Girl (1 hour 31 minutes)